Evaluations

 - Safety: Harmfulness, Stereotyping

-- Agent behaviour (Strands-native): ToolSelectionAccuracy, ToolParameterAccuracy, GoalSuccessRate, TrajectoryExactOrderMatch, TrajectoryInOrderMatch, TrajectoryAnyOrderMatch
+- Agent behaviour (AgentCore-native): ToolSelectionAccuracy, ToolParameterAccuracy, GoalSuccessRate, TrajectoryExactOrderMatch, TrajectoryInOrderMatch, TrajectoryAnyOrderMatch

 Evaluators run one call per evaluator per test case (AgentCore enforces a 1-evaluator-per-call quota).
 They return a numeric value (0–1) plus an explanation string.